We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Caring for your baby’s oral health is important since you’re instilling behaviors that can serve as the basis for healthy habits.

-Even though these are your baby’s first teeth — and they’ll lose them and get their permanent teeth — you want to ensure that they’re learning to care for their teeth by minimizing the risk of cavities and other dental health concerns.
+Even though these are your baby’s first teeth — and they’ll lose them and get their permanent teeth — you want to ensure that they’re learning to care of their teeth by minimizing the risk of cavities and other dental health concerns.